jensculrich/urban_park_community_science_project/README.md

 Land cover data were obtained from previously published publicly available sources cited in the text:
 UrbanWatch data (fine scale land cover data within city boundaries only), NLCD data (coarse scale land cover data within and outside of city boundaries), and ParkServe data (shapefile that outlines delineated park spaces across the U.S.).
+We used some previously published data on butterfly traits to support our analyses, however, we also collected some new trait data to supplement the existing sources (see below).

 The analyses were broken into 3 main parts: